NASA-PDS/pds-mcp-server/README.md

 ## Usage

-We propose 3 usage for the PDS MCP services:
-- Standalone server
-- Integrated with a 3rd party client software or application (Claude Desktop, gradio, ...)

 ### Running the Server Standalone

 If you need to expose the MCP tools as a server, you can run it, standalone, as follows: